10 Best RN to BSN Programs in Indiana (Online & Campus) – 2023 Rankings

-Latest on Indiana’s Push for 80 Percent BSN by 2020
+Latest on Indiana’s Push for 80 Percent BSN

 Indiana has taken great strides in its effort to educate 80% of its RNs at the BSN level by 2020.
 This is in direct response to a challenge from the Institute of Medicine, which urges nurses in all 50 states to pursue this higher level of education.
 Doing so results in better patient outcomes overall, and it also gives IN nurses access to new career opportunities in leadership, management, research, and even education.

 As of 2017, 46.2% of all licensed RNs in Indiana had a BSN education as compared to 37.2% with associate degrees and 3.7% with diplomas.
 Indiana still has a long way to go, but this information from the 2017 Indiana Nursing Licensure Survey Data Report shows that the state is moving in the right direction.
 Schools across the state have received grants to make RN to BSN programs more affordable, and thanks to the addition of online programs that RNs can complete on their own time, these programs are also more accessible than ever before.

 Options to Fund Your RN to BSN in Indiana

 Although the state government has worked hard to reduce the cost associated with earning a bachelor’s degree in the nursing field, the costs can still be overwhelming for many working nurses.
 Fortunately, there are things you can do to help.